Wednesday, June 28, 2017

 Burton tasks Cade and Viviane to obtain a powerful staff to prevent an ancient machine from being activated and a collision between Earth and Cybertron that could result in the end of the world.
 It’s up to Cade, Viviane, Izabella, and the Autobots to find the staff, bring Optimus Prime back, and stop the Decepticons, led once again by Megatron (voiced by Frank Welker-Scooby-Doo, The Transformers, Batman: The Dark Knight Returns) before they obtain Cade’s talisman and destroy the planet.

-The film also stars Josh Duhamel (All My Children, Win a Date with Tad Hamilton, Life as We Know It) as former N.E.S.T. commander and unwilling member of the TRF, William Lennox, John Turturro (Barton Fink, Mr. Deeds, You Don’t Mess with the Zohan) as former Sector 7 agent, Seymour Simmons, Santiago Cabrera (Heroes, Merlin, The Musketeers) as TRF commander, Santos, and comedian, Jerrod Carmichael (Neighbors, The Carmichael Show, The Disaster Artist) as Jimmy, and features the voices of Omar Sky (The Intouchables, X-Men: Days of Future Past, Jurassic World) as Hot Rod, Mark Ryan (The Bill, Charlie’s Angels, Black Sails) as Bulldog, Steve Buscemi (The Sopranos, Monsters Inc., Hotel Transylvania) as Daytrader, Jess Harnell (Animaniacs, The Emperor’s New Groove, Cars) as Barricade, Reno Wilson (Heist, Crank, Mike & Molly) as Sqweeks and Mohawk, and DiMaggio also provides the voice for Nitro Zeus.
+The film also stars Josh Duhamel (All My Children, Win a Date with Tad Hamilton, Life as We Know It) reprising his role as former N.E.S.T. commander and reluctant TRF member William Lennox, John Turturro (Barton Fink, Mr. Deeds, You Don’t Mess with the Zohan) reprising his role as former Sector 7 agent Seymour Simmons, Santiago Cabrera (Heroes, Merlin, The Musketeers) as TRF commander Santos, and Jerrod Carmichael (Neighbors, The Carmichael Show, The Disaster Artist) as Jimmy, and features the voices of Omar Sky (The Intouchables, X-Men: Days of Future Past, Jurassic World) as Hot Rod, Mark Ryan (The Bill, Charlie’s Angels, Black Sails) as Bulldog, Steve Buscemi (The Sopranos, Monsters Inc., Hotel Transylvania 1 and 2) as Daytrader, Jess Harnell (Animaniacs, The Emperor’s New Groove, Cars) as Barricade, Reno Wilson (Heist, Crank, Mike & Molly) as Sqweeks and Mohawk, and DiMaggio also provides the voice for Nitro Zeus.

 Overall, Transformers: The Last Knight is just another lousy Transformers sequel and quite possibly the one I disliked the most.
-Yeah, I thought it was worse than Revenge of the Fallen despite this one being less of a pain to sit through, because the action sequences have gotten stale, the humor is really terrible this time around (Not once did I laugh), and the inclusion of the Mohawk Decepticon; without saying much imagine the Twins from Revenge of the Fallen combined together into one robot and evil (Every time he appeared onscreen I wanted him dead).
+Yeah, I thought it was worse than Revenge of the Fallen and even Age of Extinction because the action sequences have gotten even more stale, the humor is very forced and sometimes ruins the rare genuinely funny moment, and the plot is more of the same to the point where all these strikes against it made me overlook some of the film's more entertaining aspects; though this one thankfully didn't give me a headache like Age of Extinction did.

-On a positive note, the climax doesn’t rehash the desert and city battle and despite looking like Transformers and Top Gun crapped out Avatar it’s actually kind of a fun sequence and a refreshing location change for a Transformers fight scene.
-Sadly, the movie doesn’t improve on its character development Wahlberg’s just doing his usual shtick, Haddock is just another Megan Fox/Rosie Huntington-Whiteley clone, Optimus Prime is barely in it, the side characters are forgettable, and the only standout character is Anthony Hopkins for reasons I dare not ruin here, also Michael Bay manages to make kids dumber in this movie.
+On a positive note, the climax doesn’t rehash the desert or city battle and despite looking like Transformers and Top Gun crapped out Avatar it’s actually kind of a fun sequence and a refreshing location change for a Transformers fight scene and there's a creative action scene early on involving Bumblebee's limbs that's pretty great.
+Sadly, the movie doesn’t improve on its character development Wahlberg’s just doing his usual shtick, Haddock is just another Megan Fox/Rosie Huntington-Whiteley clone despite some quirky moments in the beginning, Optimus Prime is barely in it and the whole plot about him going bad is resolved relatively quickly, the side characters are forgettable, and the only standout characters are Anthony Hopkins completely off his rocker and Isabela Moner who despite not really doing much in the story gives a decent performance with what she's given and will hopefully have a bright acting career in the future.

 This is it, the worst Transformers (and Michael Bay) movie I’ve ever seen and I really hope Bay sticks to his word on his departure from the franchise.
 Because he managed to “Transform” a huge 2007 action spectacle with a lot of potential into a complete joke and lazily rehashing the exact same stuff.

-I’m sure kids and tweens will eat this movie up, buy the toys, and be thrilled by watching giant robots punching each other with fiery explosions in the background, and they’re such troopers.
-After you’ve watched the exact same thing for ten years now with little variety or new things put in, it’s time to throw it into the scrapyard.
+I’m sure kids and tweens will eat this movie up, buy the toys, and be thrilled by watching giant robots punching each other with fiery explosions in the background, and they’re such troopers for sitting through five of these damn movies without getting tired.
+But after you’ve watched the exact same thing for ten years now with little variety or new elements, it’s time to throw this franchise into the scrapyard.

 Monday, June 19, 2017